What is Static Testing?

 - Field Dictionary Validation: All fields used in the user interface require a validation test to be performed.
 The different fields need that they are checked for minimum and maximum length, list different values, error messages, etc. It is very important to list down these fields and make sure that they are being validated.

-When making use of static testing in your flow, it should be kept in mind that the product is being checked manually or by using certain tools.
+When making use of it in your flow, it should be kept in mind that the product is being checked manually or by using certain tools.
 There are two types of static testing techniques.
 Mainly they are reviews and testing with tools.

 Static Testing Techniques